The Step-by-Step Guide to Buying Your First Home

 You’ve made some great steps, and now it’s time to narrow down your home wishlist and need list.
 Be realistic and practical.
 Think about what you might need today, but also what might you need 3 years from now, 5 years from now, 10 years from now.
 Is this a first home or a forever home that you’re buying?
 How many bedrooms, bathrooms do you need?
 Is acreage important?
 Is there a particular neighborhood that you’re drawn to?
 Are you willing to do any work or renovations to the home and to what extent?
 These are all things to consider and communicate with your real estate agent.

-Get a Realtor
+Connect with a Realtor

 If you’re a first-time homebuyer, I can’t recommend working with an agent enough.
 This is the FIRST time you’re doing this, leverage someone who knows the market, the process and who has gone through this time and time again.
 There’s a lot of money at stake and a lot of legal “stuff” (official term there) involved, don’t try to do it alone.
 A good real estate agent is invaluable.
 They can help you understand the real value of homes, guide you through the process, connect you with recommended local experts to make sure you’re protected.
 When it comes to picking an agent – find an agent that represents you and understands you.
 You want someone that you connect with and feel comfortable with and can trust.
 I can’t tell you how many people I meet who think they have to work with the agent who is listing the house they want to buy – you absolutely can (at least here in Ohio), but you absolutely don’t have to!
 Share your wants and needs with your REALTOR.
 Help your REALTOR understand your financial picture – share the pre-approval with him/her/ME (like what I did there?).
 If you’ve been eyeing a few houses that you like, share those with your agent and ask him/her to schedule showings.
 Your agent should also provide you with a list of homes that meet your needs that are on the market.
+Finally, please note that there are some required legal docs to review and sign.
+The first is the Consumer Guide to Agency, which outlines how an agent could represent you and our fair housing commitment.
+And, starting in August 2024, you will also be required to sign a Buyer Agency Agreement, which outlines the responsibilities of agents and clients in the buying process as well as compensation.
+Keep in mind that Buyer Agency Agreements are typically exclusive and there is a level of commitment involved.
+So talk through this agreement with your agent to ensure you understand it before signing.
+These two docs are required before the next (super fun!) step of visiting homes.

 Visit Homes